rebuild-lang/rfcs/text/00004-introduce_meta_types.md

 [Alternatives]: #alternatives

 We can keep the classical type system and try to make struct/class flexible enough to model the desired behaviors.
-> I doubt this is fully possilbe.
+> I doubt this is possible.

 It might also be possible to achieve the same goal with a clever macro system.
 > This will lead to some surprises for the developer.
 With the proposed syntax it is at least clear that we define a type and that the behavior is somewhat restrictet to the declared type.